s3716853/net-core-banking-application/README.md

 # s3716853-a1
-Matthew Eletva's (s3716853) Web Development Technologies Assignment 2 2022 Summer
+Madeline Eletva's (s3716853) Web Development Technologies Assignment 2 2022 Summer Trello folder included as part of a assignment requirement and can be ignored
 ## Github URL
 https://github.com/rmit-wdt-fs-2022/s3716853-a2
 ## Start Guide